 - Take pictures of items in your childcare center that correspond with your scheduled activities

 - Arrange the photos to fit the order of your scheduled events

 - Write the name of each event on an index card and attach it to the photo of the event

 Plan the best you can

-The “perfect” preschool schedule doesn't exist.
-It is contingent on what works for you, your preschool set-up, and the classes you are working with.
-However, the framework of a good schedule is made with building blocks that are tried and true, and classroom management can be all the difference in making a schedule work.
+The “perfect” preschool daily schedule doesn't exist.
+It depends on what works for you, your preschool set-up, and your classes.
+However, the framework of a good preschool schedule is made with building blocks that are tried and true, and classroom management can be all the difference in making a schedule work.